Pasture, Rangeland, Forage Insurance

 RMA determines a grazing value based on stocking rates, available forage and the value of the forage in the area.
 It employs Animal Unit Month data for each state and county to determine the “yield” for grazed acreage and hay prices to determine current value.

-RMA PRF Support Tools
+PRF Selection Support Tools

 Deadline